8 Rug Layering Dos and Don’ts

 - Make the furniture wobble.
 Create a steady surface with a flat, large, bound base.

 - Overwhelm the room with your floor.
 Consider the entire space – furnishings, accents and fixtures - when selecting your rug.

-- Use a neutral rug on the bottom unless you have a very sharp eye for blending color.
+- Use a neutral rug on the bottom unless you have a very sharp eye for blending color (a jute rug works great).
 Your rug should complement every aspect of your room.
 We offer 55 neutral tones that blend well with both warm and cool color schemes.

 - Compliment art or a unique piece of furniture.
 A thoughtfully placed smaller rug can subtly direct attention.

 - Indicate areas where people can sit together.
 Furniture can look adrift in large room, but thoughtfully layering area rugs can instantly create gathering points.